Trump, Putin discuss possible new nuclear accord: White House

 “They discussed a nuclear agreement, both new and extended, and the possibility of having conversations with China on that as well,” Sanders said.

+The Kremlin said the two sides confirmed they intended to “activate dialogue in various spheres, including strategic security.”

 Sanders also said the two leaders discussed Ukraine.
 Trump canceled a summit meeting with Putin late last year after Russia seized three Ukrainian Navy ships on Nov.
 25 and arrested 24 sailors.
+Putin also told Trump that the new leadership in Ukraine should take steps to solve the Ukrainian crisis, the Kremlin said.

 Trump also raised with Putin the issue of getting North Korea to dismantle its nuclear weapons and ballistic missile programs.
 Trump has met twice with North Korean leader Kim Jong Un but Kim has yet to agree to a disarmament deal.

 Sanders said Trump mentioned several times “the need and importance of Russia stepping up and continuing to put pressure on North Korea to denuclearize.”
+The Kremlin said both leaders highlighted the need to pursue denuclearization of the region.

 During an April summit with Kim in Vladivostok, Putin expressed Russian support for a gradual process of trading disarmament for sanctions relief.

-Reporting by Steve Holland and David Alexander; Editing By Tim Ahmann and James Dalgleish
+Reporting by Steve Holland and David Alexander; Additional reporting by Andrey Ostroukh in Moscow; Editing By Tim Ahmann and James Dalgleish